oryxel1/Ouranos/README.md

-## Ouranos - Minecraft Bedrock Proxy
+## Ouranos - Minecraft Bedrock Protocol Translation

-Ouranos is a proxy for Minecraft Bedrock Edition that enables players using any client version to connect seamlessly to any server version by performing protocol-level translation without modifying the original server or client software.
+Ouranos (fork) is a library for Minecraft Bedrock Edition that enables players using any client version to connect seamlessly to any server version by performing protocol-level translation without modifying the original server or client software.

 - This is a fork that modified Ouranos for well...
 GeyserReversion!
 The code isn't great to looks at, there are a lot of